 It’s also worth knowing that YOU DO NOT NEED TO BE A PASSIONATE AUTHOR TO SUCCEED ON AMAZON KDP.
 There are thousands of different types of books you can make; all you need to be is creative and willing to work hard.

-No need for your own website, an expensive third-party service, or a traditional publishing company.
+With Author Central, there’s no need for your own website, an expensive third-party service, or a traditional publishing company.
 Instead, you’re publishing directly to the Amazon marketplace in front of millions of potential customers… FOR FREE.

 I started this business as a university student sitting in my bedroom, desperate to find a way to make money online that would allow me to travel around the world.
 I’ve never really had a passion for books or for writing.
 In fact, I could probably count on one hand the number of books I have read in my life.